Back to: LINQ Tutorial For Beginners and Professionals

 using System.Collections.Generic; namespace LINQDemo { public class Student { public int ID { get; set; } public string FirstName { get; set; } public string LastName { get; set; } public string Branch { get; set; } public static List<Student> GetAllStudents() { List<Student> listStudents = new List<Student>() { new Student{ID= 101,FirstName = "Preety",LastName = "Tiwary",Branch = "CSE"}, new Student{ID= 102,FirstName = "Preety",LastName = "Agrawal",Branch = "ETC"}, new Student{ID= 103,FirstName = "Priyanka",LastName = "Dewangan",Branch = "ETC"}, new Student{ID= 104,FirstName = "Hina",LastName = "Sharma",Branch = "ETC"}, new Student{ID= 105,FirstName = "Anugrag",LastName = "Mohanty",Branch = "CSE"}, new Student{ID= 106,FirstName = "Anurag",LastName = "Sharma",Branch = "CSE"}, new Student{ID= 107,FirstName = "Pranaya",LastName = "Kumar",Branch = "CSE"}, new Student{ID= 108,FirstName = "Manoj",LastName = "Kumar",Branch = "ETC"}, new Student{ID= 109,FirstName = "Pranaya",LastName = "Rout",Branch = "ETC"}, new Student{ID= 110,FirstName = "Saurav",LastName = "Rout",Branch = "CSE"} }; return listStudents; } } }

 Now, we want to sort the student data based on the Branch of the Student in descending order.
 To do so, modify the Main method of the Program class as follows.
-In the below code, we are Sorting the data in descending order based on the student Branch using the LINQ OrderByDescending Method with both Method and Query Syntax.
+In the code below, we are sorting the data in descending order based on the student branch using the LINQ OrderByDescending Method with both Method and Query Syntax.

 using System.Linq; using System; namespace LINQDemo { class Program { static void Main(string[] args) { //Method Syntax var MS = Student.GetAllStudents().OrderByDescending(x => x.Branch).ToList(); //Query Syntax var QS = (from std in Student.GetAllStudents() orderby std.Branch descending select std); foreach (var student in MS) { Console.WriteLine(" Branch: " + student.Branch + ", Name :" + student.FirstName + " " + student.LastName); } Console.ReadKey(); } } }